 Willis Tower, formerly known as the Sears Tower, is one of Chicago’s most iconic landmarks.
 Standing 110 stories tall, it was once the tallest building in the world, though dozens of skyscrapers now hold titles above it.
-But even today, it’s still pretty remarkable as it towers tall over the city of Chicago.
+But it’s still pretty remarkable today as it towers tall over Chicago.

 Chicagoans still call Willis Tower by its old name, Sears Tower, because we haven’t gotten over the name change.
-Willis Tower is best known for the Skydeck Chicago, which provides visitors with incredible 360-degree views of the city.
+Willis Tower is best known for the Skydeck Chicago, which offers visitors 360-degree city views.
 On a clear day, you can see up to 50 miles away from the Skydeck.

-The Skydeck is also home to the popular Ledge, a glass-enclosed balcony that extends four feet outside of the building, offering visitors a truly unique and thrilling experience.
-If you’re looking for an unforgettable view of Chicago, be sure to add the Willis Tower to your list of places to visit in the Windy City.
+The Skydeck is also home to the popular Ledge, a glass-enclosed balcony extending four feet outside the building, offering visitors a truly unique and thrilling experience.
+If you’re looking for an unforgettable view of Chicago, add the Willis Tower to your list of places to visit in the Windy City.